 But even seeing the place as it is, it's very nice to enjoy the green and calm place, to walk around its beautiful monasteries, or the Kamenska river.
 You can eat for cheap where the locals go, and camp for free anywhere you feel like next many monasteries or the Kremlin.

 Suzdal is, perhaps, one of the most interesting and rewarding stop along the Golden Ring, as it'll give you the feeling of the countryside (especially, after the busy Moscow), there you can enjoy the ancient Russian architecture, and marvelous views.

-Walking around, getting lost, entering in the kremlins and monasteries, crossing the stream on wooden bridges, exploring the country side, lying in the grass, eating bliny (russian pancakes), looking what's inside the churches, horse riding, breathing fresh air.
+It is nice just to walk around, get lost in the town, visit the churches and monasteries, cross the stream on wooden bridges, explore the country side, lay in the grass, breath fresh air.